AAIHR Code of Ethics

-The mission of the American Association of International Healthcare Recruitment (AAIHR) includes the assurance of high standards of ethical conduct among all of the organizations engaged in international recruitment, including recruiting and staffing companies, U.S. healthcare provider organizations, foreign recruiting agents, U.S. immigration law firms, other organizations that participate in international healthcare recruitment, as well as the foreign-educated healthcare professionals themselves.
+The mission of the AAIHR includes the assurance of high standards of ethical conduct among all of the organizations engaged in international recruitment, including that recruiting and staffing companies that constitute AAIHR’s member organizations, U.S. healthcare provider organizations, foreign recruiting agents, U.S. immigration law firms, other organizations that participate in international healthcare recruitment, as well as the foreign-educated healthcare professionals themselves.

-This Code of Ethics will serve to clarify the manner in which each AAIHR member organization may fulfill its responsibilities to patients, the general public, to client organizations, to source countries, to prospective healthcare professional employees and candidates, and to one another.
+This Code of Ethics will serve to clarify the manner in which each AAIHR member organization may fulfill its responsibilities to patients, the general public, to client organizations, source countries, prospective healthcare professional employees and candidates, and one another.

 As a condition of membership in AAIHR, each member pledges its support of, and adherence to, the principles, rules and practices set forth below.
 AAIHR members acknowledge that such compliance is in the best interests of patients, U.S. healthcare organizations, international healthcare professionals, source countries, and the international recruitment industry.